10 Examples Of Unconscious Bias In The Workplace And How to Avoid Them

 These resources for knowledge can include things such as posting a visible sign in the workplace or even an online site for employees to reference.
 By making this information easy to access, it allows employees to familiarize themselves with unconscious biases and how they can avoid them.

-Another effective method to combat unconscious biases would be to provide training for employees.
+Another effective way to combat unconscious biases in the workplace is providing training for employees.
 This method includes a bit more engagement since employees will directly receive information in a more formal fashion.
 A test on unconscious bias also helps the company address these behaviors.

 An Effective Training Program to Combat Unconscious Bias